seyeh/Card-Matching/README.md

 - [ ] Add a restart game button
 - [ ] Add a scoring system and score label
 - [ ] Add a timer
+- [ ] Add the ability to open in XCode on Github